 The Turtle Beach Recon 70 have poor frequency response consistency.
 In the bass range, the deviation across our five human subjects is quite wide and deep, reaching more than 8dB at their LFE (70Hz).
 This will be easily noticeable.
 Also, having glasses or lots of hair seems to increase the chance of experiencing a drop in bass.
 In the treble range, we measured a maximum variation of about 8dB under 10kHz, which is also very noticeable and shows these headphones delivery is sensitive to positioning and fit.

 The stereo imaging of the Recon 70 is mediocre.
 Weighted group delay is at 0.29, which is low and within good limits.
 The GD graph shows that the group delay doesn’t surpass the audibility threshold, which is good.
 Also, the sub-20Hz fluctuations won't be noticeable to most people, and therefore the bass of these headphones will be tight and fast, and their treble transparent.
 Unfortunately, our unit had slightly mismatched drivers in frequency and especially in phase.
-This shows a flaw in manufacturing tolerance and some frequencies may be reproduced inaccurately.
+This shows poor quality control and some frequencies may be reproduced inaccurately.
 However, these results are only valid for our unit and yours may perform differently.

 The soundstage is mediocre.
 The PRTF graph shows a decent amount of pinna interaction and activation, which is good, but it has low accuracy.
 However, there is not a notch at 10kHz which suggests an inside-the-head soundstage as opposed to a speaker-like soundstage which is perceived to be in front of the listener.